-- People who had been attending a DBSA group for more than a year were less likely to have been hospitalized in the past 12 months. - With continued group attendance, people felt more motivated to follow their treatment plan.
+DBSA surveys have consistently shown that people who attend a DBSA support group for more than a year are less likely to have been hospitalized in the past 12 months.
+Additionally, individuals who regularly attend meetings report feeling more motivated to follow their treatment plan.

 Thank you so much for being there for me during these dark times.
 Attending the support group meetings has been a real lifeline for me, and I am so grateful that they are there and available to us.